hpi-swa-lab/squeak-tracedebugger/docs/design-process.md

 UI:

-- Maximize compatibility with default Squeak Debugger
+- Maximize compatibility with default Squeak Debugger (hooks)
-- Replace default debugger via `ToolSet`/`AppRegistry`
+- Maximize accessibility of traces from normal system (i.e., by replacing the default debugger via `ToolSet`/`AppRegistry`)

+Framework:

+- Build a general-purpose solution that does not focus too much on domain-specific knowledge, but nevertheless should be extensible for individual domains (cf. custom inspectors)

 Tracing: